 Never leave a closed bag of jerky or biltong in high or very low temperatures:

 there will appear moist inside the bag and that will spoil the meat.

-When the bag is open the meat is far less delicate: it can take any high or low temperature that you throw at it but...if you got a house with high humidity than that will create moist problems of course.
+When a bag of Indiana jerky or Wild jerky is open the meat is far less delicate: it can take any high or low temperature that you throw at it but...if you got a house with high humidity than that will create moist problems of course.

-When I got an opened bag of jerky I usually fold it ones and put it down on the table, but in my house there are no cats, dogs, or children so the bag remains safe.
+When I got an opened bag of Indiana or Wild jerky I usually fold it ones and put it down on the table, but in my house there are no cats, dogs, or children so the bag remains safe.